pypa/manylinux/README.rst

-Everyone interacting in the manylinux project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.
+Everyone interacting in the manylinux project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PSF Code of Conduct`_.

-.. _PyPA Code of Conduct: https://www.pypa.io/en/latest/code-of-conduct
+.. _PSF Code of Conduct: https://github.com/pypa/.github/blob/main/CODE_OF_CONDUCT.md
 .. _`quay.io`: https://quay.io/organization/pypa